wormhole-foundation/wormhole/docs/guardian.md

    mechanism to listen for new logs from the Wormhole core contract as well as the latest blocks.
 Additionally, it polls for new finalized and safe blocks (as supported on each chain).

-2. Solana - the Solana watcher monitors a Solana runtime based chain, namely Solana and Pyth.
+2. Solana - the Solana watcher monitors SVM based chains, namely Solana, Pyth and Fogo.
 It uses the `solana-go` library.
-   For each chain, there are two watchers, one listening for new confirmed slots, and one listening for new finalized slots.
+   For each chain, there are two watchers, one listening for confirmed observations, and one listening for finalized observations.

+   - For Solana, it polls for slots and searches for Wormhole transactions in all slots since the previous one.
-   For Pyth, it uses a web socket subscription to listen for messages.
-For Solana, it polls for slots.
+   - For Pyth, it uses a web socket subscription to listen for messages.
+   - For Fogo, it polls for any transactions involving the core contract since the previous one.

 3. Cosmwasm - the Cosmwasm watcher connects to the various Cosmwasm chains (one chain per watcher instance).
 It subscribes for events from the Wormhole core contract and polls for new blocks.